Dog-Friendly Mission Beach, QLD: Visiting with a Dog

 Dog-Friendly Parks in Mission Beach

 Until recently, there were no off-leash dog parks in the Mission Beach area.
-However, as of June 2023, there are now four off-leash dog parks in the Cassowary Coast council area, in addition to two off-leash dog beaches at Mission Beach and South Mission Beach and two more off-leash dog beaches being trialled.
+However, as of December 2025, there are now five off-leash dog parks in the Cassowary Coast council area, in addition to four off-leash dog beaches.

 Although none of the four off-leash dog parks are in the immediate area around Mission Beach, in the surrounding region check out: